uabrc/uabrc.github.io/docs/account_management/gitlab_user.md

 ## UAB Affiliated Users

-If you are a UAB affiliated user and have a blazerid, you may create an account by logging in at the site above using the `ldap` tab.
+If you are a UAB affiliated user and have a BlazerId, you may create an account by logging in at the site above using the `ldap` tab.
 Please use your single sign-on (SSO) credentials.

+!!! note "UABMC Credentials Will Not Work"

+    You must use your BlazerID and BlazerID password.
+UABMC credentials are a completely separate password database not accessible by central UAB services.
+Therefore, UABMC credentials will not work for RC GitLab or any other Research Computing services.

 ![gitlab login pane with ldap tab selected](images/gitlab_user_ldap.png)